deanturpin/germs.dev/posts/projects.md

 I'm an advocate of ad-hoc scripting for rapid development of ideas, and I believe a solid foundation in ubiquitous languages like Bash and Python is essential in CI and cloud computing.
 I also have an interest in a more functional approach offered by compile-time programming and Haskell.

-See my personal project pipelines: `https://deanturp.in/`
+See my personal projects: `https://deanturp.in/`